Solar Hot Water System: Price, Installation Cost & Rebate Info

 Here are the steps to installing a solar hot water system:

 - Mount the solar collectors on the roof

 - Install water storage tank and heat exchanger

 - Insulate the entire system

-Solar hot water systems can be expensive upfront, even with the potential savings once installed.
-Thankfully, there are a couple solar hot water rebates to help reduce the cost of purchasing and installing a new solar hot water system, including federal Small-scale Technology Certificates and the Victorian solar heat pump rebate.
+There are several solar hot water rebates to help reduce the cost of purchasing and installing a new solar hot water system.

 Small-scale Technology Certificates